oskariorg/oskari-frontend/docs/md/architecture/wfs.md

 ## Short description

-WFS 2 contains separate backend from other backend action routes and Liferay portlet with own frontend bundle implementations.
-All the communication between backend and frontend is done with Bayeux protocol supporting websocket with ajax fallback.
+WFS 2 contains separate backend from other backend action routes and map portlet with own frontend bundle implementations.
+To build WFS 2 needs the oskari-server's oskari-base package.
+The communication between backend and frontend is done with Bayeux protocol supporting websocket with ajax fallback except image route.
 Service implements JSON API through Bayeux channels.
-Backend gets layer configurations and user permissions from the oskari-backend with HTTP GET requests (soon maybe through redis).
+Backend gets layer configurations and user permissions from the oskari-backend with HTTP GET requests if there is no data in redis.

 ## Dependencies